-Distributed Architecture is a New York-based design and research practice run by architects Catherine Ahn and Fabrizio Furiassi.
-The practice is committed to building participatory and instigative processes that bring equity, diversity, and inclusion into the built environment.
-Distributed Architecture is recipient of the
+is a New York-based design and research practice run by architects Catherine Ahn and Fabrizio Furiassi.
+The practice is committed to designing participatory and instigative processes that connect and strengthen communities.
+Distributed Architecture is a current recipient of the

 Columbia University GSAPP Incubator Prize (2021-2022 & 2022-2023)

 .
 Catherine Ahn and Fabrizio Furiassi work at the intersection of pratice and academia, and currently lead a unit at the

 AA Visiting School Seoul